leftcoastgeek/neovim/readme.md

 install neovim
 `brew install neovim`

-install python 2 or 3
+install python 3
-`brew install python` or `brew install python3` make sure your brewed python(3) is in your path `which python` should produce /usr/local/bin/python
+`brew install python3`
+ make sure your brewed python(3) is in your path `which python` should produce /usr/local/bin/python

+install silver searcher
+`brew install the_silver_searcher`

+update neovim, need this for the deoplete plugin.
+`pip3 install --upgrade neovim`

 set up neovim
 *to use an exsiting vim set up follow the instructions here [nvim-from-vim](https://neovim.io/doc/user/nvim.html#nvim-from-vim)